 Allow me to explain.

-We used to go get fuel for our Honda Civic about once every ten days, as that was our main commuter vehicle.
+We used to go get gas our Honda Civic about once every ten days, as that was our main commuter vehicle.
 (My wife and I actually work at the same place, so we only use one car for our daily commute.)
 We tended to gas up our Hyundai Santa Fe about once every 20 days because we drove that vehicle far less than our Civic.
 Nonetheless, combining both vehicles, that still works out to about 55 trips to a gas station a year - and that's not including road trips.

 27.5 wasted hours a year!